How to Improve Class Imbalance using Class Weights in Machine Learning?

 • w1 is the class weight for class 1

-Now, we will add the weights and see what difference will it make to the cost penalty.
+Now, we will add the weights and see what difference it will make to the cost penalty.

 For the values of the weights, we will be using the class_weights=’balanced’ formula.